ATC Tires Private Ltd., Alliance Tire Company Ltd.

 1.TN

-The average hours of training conducted in 2023 amounted to 2.95 man-days per employee.
+The average hours of training conducted in 2024 amounted to 3.11 man-days for staff and 1.41 man days for workmen.

 2. Dahej

-Online Training Modules has been introduced for employees in Success Factor where mandatory courses like POSH, Code of Conduct, Whistle Blower and IT Security courses - Nos employee participated.
+Online Training Modules has been introduced for employees in Success Factors where mandatory courses like POSH, Code of Conduct, Whistle Blower and IT Security courses are mandatory for employees.

 3. Mumbai